 - Working with another student to derive a common program or solution to a problem.
-There are no group projects in this course. - Discussing the details required to solve an assignment.
+Unless explicitly stated otherwise, there are no group projects in this course. - Discussing the details required to solve an assignment.
 You may not share solutions, or collaborate in the creation of a solution. - Copying source code (programs) in whole or in part from someone else. - Copying files from another student's disk or lab account even though they might be unprotected. - Editing (computer generated) output to achieve apparently correct results.